spara/jigsawstack-app/README.md

 - a Python environment with packages installed from requirements.txt
 - a cookies.txt file with cookies from your browser

+> Note for Windows: If your operating system is Windows, run this application under WSL.
+Current versions of Chrome on Windows prevent yt_dlp from extracting cookies from the browser.
+Use an extension such as [`get cookies.txt LOCALY`](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?hl=en) to extract cookies.txt.

 ## Start the client application

 The client application uses [Streamlit](https://streamlit.io/) to run in a browser windoe.
 To start the application: